iRICsolvers/GELATO_Documents/source/02_Overview.rst

 Computational grids used in GELATO
 ----------------------------------

-In most cases, the computational grid is imported from the GNS files which contains the computational flow results.
+In most cases, the computational grid is imported from the CGNS files which contains the computational flow results.
 As shown in  :numref:`import_grid` , from the "Object Browser" in the "Pre-Preprocessing Window", Right-click [Grid(No data)], select [Import], and select a CGNS file which contains the grid information as :numref:`import_grid_1` .
 In most cases in iRIC, the file name is [Case1.cgn].

 .. _import_grid: